protesilaos/denote/README.md

   k` will toggle the match so that it marks all files that do not match the regexp and `k` will remove them from the buffer (restore them by reverting the buffer).

-- Create links between notes?
-Use Org's standard linking facility.

-You get the idea: Denote is a small part of an existing toolkit.
-Think of it as an opinionated template for `org-capture` (it can be integrated in `org-capture-templates`, though it can work without that mechanism).

 * * *